davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 ### Avoid setting AsyncLocal\<T\> values outside of async methods

-Async methods have a special behavior for async locals that make sure values do not propagate outside of the async method.
+Async methods have a special behavior for async locals that makes sure values do not propagate outside of the async method.

 ❌ **BAD** Avoid setting async local values outside of async methods: